 Is Misconfiguration Making Your SMB Vulnerable?

-If you’ve been paying attention, you know no one is immune from cyberattack.
+If you’ve been paying attention, you know no one is immune from cyberattacks.
 Your business has been proactive by:

 - putting firewalls and antivirus protection in place;